John Harrison: H4

 In comparison, the verge's escapement has a recoil with a limited balance arc and is sensitive to variations in driving torque.
 According to a review by H. M. Frodsham of the movement in 1878, H4's escapement had "a good deal of 'set' and not so much recoil, and as a result the impulse came very near to a double chronometer action".

-The D-shaped pallets of Harrison's escapement are both made of diamond, approximately 2 mm long with the curved side radius of 0.6 mm; a considerable feat of manufacture at the time.
-For technical reasons the balance was made much larger than in a conventional watch of the period, 2.2 in in diameter weighing 28+5/8 gr and the vibrations controlled by a flat spiral steel spring of 3 turns with a long straight tail.
+The D-shaped pallets of Harrison's escapement are both made of diamond, approximately 2 mm long with the curved side radius of 0.6 mm, a considerable feat of manufacture at the time.
+For technical reasons the balance was made much larger than in a conventional watch of the period, 2.2 in in diameter weighing 28+5/8 gr and the vibrations controlled by a flat spiral steel spring of three turns with a long straight tail.
 The spring is tapered, being thicker at the stud end and tapering toward the collet at the centre.
 The movement also has centre seconds motion with a sweep seconds hand.

 The Third Wheel is equipped with internal teeth and has an elaborate bridge similar to the pierced and engraved bridge for the period.
 It runs at 5 beats (ticks) per second, and is equipped with a tiny 7 1/2 second remontoire.
 A balance-brake, activated by the position of the fusee, stops the watch half an hour before it is completely run down, in order that the remontoire does not run down also.
 Temperature compensation is in the form of a 'compensation curb' (or 'Thermometer Kirb' as Harrison called it).
 This takes the form of a bimetallic strip mounted on the regulating slide, and carrying the curb pins at the free end.
 During its initial testing, Harrison dispensed with this regulation using the slide, but left its indicating dial or figure piece in place.

-This first watch took six years to construct, following which the Board of Longitude determined to trial it on a voyage from Portsmouth to Kingston, Jamaica.
+This first watch took six years to construct, following which the Board of Longitude determined to trial it on a voyage from Portsmouth to Kingston in the Colony of Jamaica.
 For this purpose it was placed aboard the 50-gun HMS Deptford, which set sail from Portsmouth on 18 November 1761.
 Harrison, by then 68 years old, sent it on this transatlantic trial in the care of his son, William.
 The watch was tested before departure by Robertson, Master of the Academy at Portsmouth, who reported that on 6 November 1761 at noon it was 3 seconds slow, having lost 24 seconds in 9 days on mean solar time.
 The daily rate of the watch was therefore fixed as losing 24/9 seconds per day.